 As we pursue our happiness and our peers wish us good luck remember; “The only good luck many great men ever had was being born with the ability and determination to overcome bad luck.”
 Channing Pollock

 If we really want to keep our dreams alive, understand it requires our resources which includes a vision and the resolve to pursue that dream to the bitter end.
 We must be motivated and optimistic of the outcome.
-Not having faith in one’s self is the first step to failure, creating a pessimistic view of life; Guaranteeing nothing will work, and life is just one bad omen after another one.
+Not having faith in one’s self is the first step to failure.
+We must not create a pessimistic view of life; pessimism only guarantee’s nothing will work, and life is just one bad omen after another one.

-Some of us like to be miserable, while others pursue their dreams with such gusto, some believe we have lost our minds because of that.
+Some of us like to be miserable, while others pursue their dreams with such gusto, some believe we have lost our minds.
 Little do they know; Optimism is the madness of insisting that all is well when we are miserable.
 Voltaire

 Pass this blog along to all our friends and enemies if we have any.
 Sign up for book and Blog postings at norvielcherry.com, or norvielcherry.wordpress.com and send your e-mail to email@example.com